 - Survived my first full year as a PhD researcher

 - Conducted my first focus group interview

-- Supervised a playful mapping field course on the island of Gozo, Malta
+- Supervised course on interdisciplinary field research on Gozo, Malta

 - Published the first issue of Junctions Journal

-- Gave several lectures on games, identity and conflict at different Dutch Universities
+- Gave several lectures on digital culture, identity and conflict at different Dutch Universities

 - Presented a paper at DiGRA/FDG in Dundee, Scotland

 - Organised several GAP research seminars

 - Attended the comparative conflict studies summer school in Belgrade, Serbia

 - Became a board member of the PhD Council at Utrecht University